Monetary Fines Under the EU AI Act

 Prohibited Practices and Criteria for Violations

-You need to understand the prohibited practices under the EU AI Act if you want to ensure your organization’s AI systems follow the regulation’s strict ethical and legal guidelines.
-Article 5 of the Act clearly defines practices that are unacceptable because they can harm individuals or society.
-These rules help promote the development of trustworthy AI while protecting democratic values and human rights.
+Understanding the prohibited practices under the EU AI Act is essential for ensuring your organization’s AI systems follow strict ethical and legal guidelines.
+Article 5 of the Act clearly defines practices that are unacceptable because they can harm individuals or society, promoting trustworthy AI while protecting democratic values and human rights.

 Subliminal Manipulation Techniques

 The EU AI Act bans the use of AI systems that manipulate people below the level of their conscious awareness.
 These techniques are designed to influence behavior in ways that stop individuals from making informed decisions.
-AI systems like these are prohibited if they cause or could cause physical or psychological harm to individuals or groups.
+AI systems like these are prohibited if they cause or could cause physical or psychological harm.

 Exploitation of Vulnerabilities

-AI systems that take advantage of vulnerabilities related to age, disability, or socio-economic conditions are not allowed.
-These systems exploit specific weaknesses in individuals or groups, leading to harm or distorted decision-making.
+AI systems that exploit vulnerabilities related to age, disability, or socio-economic conditions are not allowed.
+These systems exploit specific weaknesses, leading to harm or distorted decision-making.

-For instance, an AI-based loan application system that targets financially vulnerable individuals with predatory lending options violates this rule.
-This ensures fairness and prevents unethical practices in the use of AI.
+Example: An AI-based loan application system that targets financially vulnerable individuals with predatory lending options violates this rule.

 Social Scoring Systems by Public Authorities

-An example would be a social scoring system denying someone access to public services based on their perceived behavior.
-Such practices are deemed incompatible with democratic values and basic human rights.
+Example: A social scoring system denying someone access to public services based on their perceived behavior.

 Unauthorized Use of Real-Time Biometric Identification Systems

 The EU AI Act imposes strict limits on the use of real-time biometric identification systems in public spaces.
-These systems can only be used in exceptional cases, such as finding missing persons or addressing immediate threats like terrorist activities.
-Using these technologies without proper authorization is considered a breach of the law.
+These systems can only be used in exceptional cases (e.g., finding missing persons, addressing immediate threats like terrorist activities).
+Using these technologies without proper authorization is a breach of the law.

 Criteria for Determining Violations

-When assessing violations of the prohibited practices, the EU AI Act considers the potential harm and social impact.
+When assessing violations, the EU AI Act considers the potential harm and social impact.
 Key factors include:

-• Intent and Purpose: Whether the AI system was created or used with the goal of manipulating, exploiting, or harming individuals.
+- Intent and Purpose: Was the AI system created or used to manipulate, exploit, or harm individuals?

-• Impact on Fundamental Rights: How much the AI practice interferes with rights like privacy, equality, and personal autonomy.
+- Impact on Fundamental Rights: How much does the AI practice interfere with rights like privacy, equality, and personal autonomy?

-• Severity of Harm: The level of physical, psychological, or societal harm caused by the AI system.
+- Severity of Harm: What is the level of physical, psychological, or societal harm caused?

 For example, an AI system that causes harm unintentionally due to technical errors may face less severe penalties compared to one intentionally designed to exploit users.